Distressed homeowners living alone

 Although many retirement dreams include relaxing and enjoying work-free days, the reality for many Americans is that retirement can sometimes be a stressful time.

 Between rising health care needs, home maintenance and repairs, or simply limited cash flow due to a fixed income, retirement can actually feel less like relaxing and more like work.
 A reverse mortgage may be able to help if you’re finding yourself feeling limited by your current situation.

-For those who qualify, here are a few ways a reverse mortgage may possibly improve your situation:
+For those who qualify for a reverse mortgage, here are a few ways it may possibly improve your situation:

 If you are feeling stressed by your retirement situation, consider the ways a reverse mortgage may be able to help you.